 My name is Michael J. Morris (they/them/their), and I am a witch, an astrologer, a tarot reader, an artist, a writer, and a teacher based in Columbus, Ohio.
 I was born and raised in Baton Rouge, Louisiana, and I have been practicing witchcraft for over fifteen years—creating rituals, casting spells, reading cards and astrological charts for myself, loved ones, and local communities.
 As a queer, genderqueer/nonbinary person, these practices have been integral to my healing, self-care, self-actualization, and growth.
 In addition to my own ongoing practice, I was previously a member of the Temple of Ara, an earth-based Wiccan community founded by Phyllis Curott.
 I have studied practices and approaches of the Ara Tradition—including cultivating relationship with more-than-human nature, intuition, divination, and elements of core shamanism—with Elder High Priestess Linda Maglionico.
 I have also had the great joy to circle with Starhawk for sabbat rituals, and I have drawn significant inspiration from her work and the the Reclaiming Tradition.

 I am primarily a self-taught astrologer, supporting my studies over the last several years with online courses with Demetra George, Chani Nicholas, Austin Coppock.
 I received my Certificate of Completion in Chris Brennan's Hellenistic Astrology course.
 I have also studied with Kelly Surtees in online classes, workshops, and in group mentorship sessions.
 I was honored to be a presenter at the 2020 Queer Astrology Conference and the 2020 Fresh Voices in Astrology Summit.
 I am a member of the Association for Young Astrologers.
+I have had the honor of being in rich conversations about astrology on a number of podcasts, including The Astrology Podcast with Chris Brennan, the homebody podcast with Mary Grace Allerdice, the Queer Skies Podcast with Daniel Bernal and Drew Levanti, The Magic of the Spheres Podcast with Sabrina Monarch, and the Energetic Principles Podcast with Melissa LaFara.
+Links to all of the podcast episodes on which I've appeared can be found on my Resources page.
 You can read more about my approach to astrology here.